Otto Warmbier's death is a "mystery to us as well," North Korea says

 Related: North Korea Defectors Find Unlikely Haven

 The North Koreans said that constituted a "hostile act" — and sentenced him to 15 years of hard labor.
-But after his parents say they heard nothing about their son for 15 months, the North Koreans last week allowed a State Department official to retrieve Warmbier.
+But after his parents said they heard nothing about their son for 15 months, the North Koreans last week allowed a State Department official to retrieve Warmbier and said he was being released on "humanitarian grounds."

-American doctors say he suffered brain damage and was in a state of "unresponsive wakefulness."
+American doctors said Warmbier suffered brain damage and was in a state of "unresponsive wakefulness."
 He was buried Thursday after a funeral attended by thousands.

 Warmbier's parents said the North Koreans claimed their son had contracted botulism before taking a sleeping pill, which led him to slip into a coma.
 But doctors in Cincinnati said there were no signs of infection when he returned to America.